SumoLogic/sumologic-documentation/docs/integrations/databases/oracle/collect-logs-metrics.md

 If you haven’t defined a cluster in Oracle, then enter ‘**default**’ for `db_cluster`.

-Enter in values for the following parameters (as marked `CHANGEME` above):
+Enter in values for the following parameters (marked `CHANGEME` in the snippet above):

-* telegraf.influxdata.com/inputs - This contains the required configuration for the Telegraf exec Input plugin.
+* `telegraf.influxdata.com/inputs` - This contains the required configuration for the Telegraf exec Input plugin.
 Please refer[ to this doc](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/redis) for more information on configuring the Oracle input plugin for Telegraf.
 Note: As telegraf will be run as a sidecar the host should always be localhost.
     * In the input plugins section i.e. :
         * **commands **- The [exec](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/exec) plugin executes all the commands in parallel on every interval and parses metrics from their output in any one of the accepted [Input Data Formats](https://github.com/influxdata/telegraf/blob/master/docs/DATA_FORMATS_INPUT.md).
     * In the tags section i.e.  [inputs.exec.tags]